What Is Turkey Tail?

 How It Tastes

-On its own, turkey tail is tough, woody, and slightly bitter with a faint nuttiness.
+Unlike other functional mushrooms, Turkey Tail is not a culinary mushroom.
+On its own, Turkey Tail is tough, woody, and slightly bitter with a faint nuttiness.
 It is not typically eaten whole.
-In powder or extract form, it integrates well into chocolate, where the bitterness of the mushroom complements the natural bitterness of dark cacao.
+Turkey Tail tea, tinctures, and powders are the most common ways of consuming Turkey Tail.
+At Moksha, we use Turkey Tail whole fruiting body powder to integrate into chocolate, where the mushroom's bitterness complements the natural bitterness of dark cacao.

 Turkey Tail in Moksha Chocolate